 A DVD stitch compendium salute to Barbara and an interview with her.
-Most reviews online describe as it being most suitable for beginning knitters, a sample video from series may be found on youtube.
+Most reviews online describe as it being most suitable for beginning knitters.
 For a treasure of her treasury patterns including some cable stitches, one may visit The Walker Treasury Project.
-The groups’s photo stream may be found in Flickr.
+The group’s’ photo stream may be found in Flickr.

 Cables on multiple brand KMs including some reversible at knittsings.
 A technique that first appeared in Japanese knitting books that “cheats” in creating cables by knitting tuck stitches that are regularly rehung on the back of the work was embraced by Ricki Mundstock, who published copyrighted designs extensively for a while, and named the technique magic cables.
 Superba was another machine knitting brand that may be familiar.
 At the site there is a thorough discussion of hand transferred lace patterns on the machine with clear illustrations and suggestions that could be applicable on most brand KMs.

 In terms of charting software for designing one’s own pattern charts some sites to explore: Aran paint, Stitchmastery, Sweater Project, Knit Visualizer, Intwined Pattern Studio, and 2 online chart generators: Chartgen, and Knitting Chart Maker by Jacquie, in addition to previously mentioned tutorials such as those by Marnie MacLean.